 Self (our unique essence) is the source of wisdom and guidance, which we are largely unconscious of as we go about our busy lives.
 Our tendency to rationalise and value the intellect means we often neglect or dismiss our intuitive deeper self, nipping in the bud any creative forces that may push for recognition and expression.
 This may lead to all sorts of feelings, thoughts and behaviours.
 Depression and/or anxiety become the symptoms, which often bring the individual into therapy.

-There may also be past and present experiences that need to be addressed, such as relationship difficulties, but it is a given that what is at work is a deeper self.
+There may be past and present experiences that need to be addressed which ignite a curiosity and desire to understand and make sense of what is going on, it is a given that what is at work is the deeper self‘s calling for authentic and freer expression.

-Psychosynthesis attempts to understand suffering from a multi - dimensional perspective.
-This form of therapy is for people who are dealing with many different types of crisis or transitions in their lives.
+Psychosynthesis can hold and meet suffering from a multi - dimensional perspective.
+This therapy is for people who are dealing with many different types of crisis or transitions in their lives.

 - Difficulties with intimate relationships